Environment Administration

 Server-Side Execution Request/Response Body and Debug Logs

-The Server Side Execution Request/Response Body Log enables the logging of request and response bodies for all the server-side execution modules.
+The Server Side Execution Request/Response Body Log enables the logging of request and response bodies for all server-side execution modules.

 A static image displaying the selectiong of the Do Not Capture Request/Response Bodies option in the Environment Administration.